marmelab/sg/README.md

 ### spawn

-Launch another sg generator, but do not wait for it to end, returning a [task](#task) object.
+Launches another sg generator, but do not wait for it to end, returning a [task](#task) object.

 ```js
 const task = yield spawn(sgGenerator);